 And I work in a market as a checkout girl

-Reality sets in as the narrator confronts the stagnation of her life.
+Reality sets in as she confronts the stagnation of her life.

 I know things will get better